Graduation and Retention Rates: Find Out if Anyone Sticks Around

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Baker University about graduation rates for other more appropriate groups of students.

-Based on the caliber of first-time/full-time students that attend Baker University we would expect an overall graduation rate of 50.6%.
-However, students are graduating at a rate that is 7.1% higher.
-That means Baker University is performing above average at graduating students based upon those students' anticipated academic achievement in college.
+Based on the caliber of first-time/full-time students that attend Baker University we would expect an overall graduation rate of 47.7%.
+However, students are graduating at a rate that is 13.0% higher.
+Therefore, Baker University is among the highest performing schools nationwide in graduating students when their anticipated academic achievement is factored in.

 The Majority of First-Time/Full-Time Non-Grads at This School Dropped Out.